Glipizide: 7 things you should know

 - Effective at controlling blood glucose levels in people with type 2 diabetes when used as an adjunct to diet and exercise.

-- Has no detrimental effects on cholesterol levels.
+- Has no detrimental effects on lipid levels.

 - Generic glipizide is available.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Nausea, diarrhea, and other gastrointestinal effects have been reported, more often at higher dosages.
 Transient skin reactions may also occur; glipizide should be discontinued if these persist.
 Rarely, may cause blood disorders, low sodium levels, and liver disease.